farcasterxyz/hub-monorepo/apps/hubble/www/docs/intro/install.md

 docker compose logs -f hubble
 ```

-8. Follow the instructions in the [monitoring section](#monitoring-hubble) to set up Grafana and view your Hub's status in real-time.
+8. Follow the instructions in the [monitoring](monitoring.md) instructions to set up Grafana and view your Hub's status in real-time.

 ### Upgrading Hubble